emtee40/SurvivalManual-wiki/Apps.md

 ### Recorder

-In survival situations, as stated in the [Psycology](Psychology) chapter, you will get yourself in a stable situation more easily than expected as long as you keep the mind force to fight for.
-To keep going, many people in survival situation write diaries to get away loneliness and keep track of their life and its unexpected events.
-If you have setup a power source, your smartphone can be a reliable Dictaphone in case you miss paper to write on.
-Still, you should remove your codes if you want others to access it later.
+In survival situations, as stated in the [Psycology](Psychology) chapter, you will get yourself in a stable situation more easily than expected as long as you keep the willpower to fight on.
+To keep going, many people in survival situation write diaries to keep away loneliness and keep track of their life and its unexpected events.
+If you have set up a power source, your smartphone can be a reliable Dictaphone in case you lack paper to write on.
+Still, you should remove your phone's lock codes if you want others to access it later.

 ### Pass app